-- The pg_upgrade utility cannot upgrade a partitioned table if a foreign key refers to the partitioned table. - If you are upgrading from the version 9.4 server or a lower version of Advanced Server, and you use partitioned tables that include a SUBPARTITION BY clause, you must use pg_dump and pg_restore to upgrade an existing Advanced Server installation to a later version of Advanced Server.
+- The data directory of a production database should not be stored on an NFS file system. - The pg_upgrade utility cannot upgrade a partitioned table if a foreign key refers to the partitioned table. - If you are upgrading from the version 9.4 server or a lower version of Advanced Server, and you use partitioned tables that include a SUBPARTITION BY clause, you must use pg_dump and pg_restore to upgrade an existing Advanced Server installation to a later version of Advanced Server.
 To upgrade, you must: - 1.
-Use pg_dump to preserve the content of the subpartitioned table. - 2.
+Use pg dump to preserve the content of the subpartitioned table. - 2.
 Drop the table from the Advanced Server 9.4 database or a lower version of Advanced Server database. - 3.
 Use pg_upgrade to upgrade the rest of the Advanced Server database to a more recent version. - 4.
-Use pg_restore to restore the subpartitioned table to the latest upgraded Advanced Server database. - If you perform an upgrade on your Advanced Server installation, you must rebuild any hash-partitioned table on the upgraded server.
+Use pg_restore to restore the subpartitioned table to the latest upgraded Advanced Server database. - If you perform an upgrade of the Advanced Server installation, you must rebuild any hash-partitioned table on the upgraded server.